axsaucedo/industrial-airflow/contents.md

 ![shapes](images/everywhere.jpg)

 [NEXT]

-Given some input data, predict the correct output
+## They learned, it's basically

+automatically learning from data examples

+to predict an output based on an input

 ![shapes](images/shapes.svg)

-Let's try to predict whether a shape is a square or a triangle
+**e.g. telling whether a shape is a square or a triangle **

-### How do we do this?
+by learning from examples

 [NEXT]
-## Let's visualise it
+## More specifically

 * Imagine a 2-d plot
 * The x-axis is the area of the input shape